OSGeo/grass-addons/grass7/gui/wxpython/wx.wms/readme.txt

 1) Create a directory wms in as grass_trunk/gui/wxpython/gui_modules/wms.
 Place all the files in the svn root/grass-addons/grass7/gui/wxpython/wx.wmswms directory in the created wms directory.
 2) Change the path for config file in the file LoadConfig.py as per the where config file is placed.
 (This need is temporary, will be resolved soon)
 3) Patch wxgui.py and toolbars.py with command "cd path/to/sourceroot && cat core.diff | patch -p0"
+4) Patch grass_trunk/gui/wxpython/Makefile with comamnd "cd path/to/sourceroot && cat Makefile.diff | patch -p0"
+5) Place __init__.py file in the grass_trunk/gui/wxpython/gui_modules/wms .
-4) make the source code
+6) make the source code
-5) Now run it , when launched , a new button shall appear in Main GUI window beside 'Start New Map Display'
+7) Now run it , when launched , a new button shall appear in Main GUI window beside 'Start New Map Display'
-6) Click on it, and a new wms window shall be launched.
+8) Click on it, and a new wms window shall be launched.

 Bugs: